PaysafeCard

-In 2013, paysafecard was acquired by British digital wallet provider Skrill, and in 2015 as part of the Skrill Group by the Optimal Payments Group, a global online payment processing provider regulated in the United Kingdom.
-Optimal Payments subsequently rebranded as Paysafe Group.
+PaysafeCard was founded in Austria in 2000.
+Two former competitors, Dutch Wallie and British Ukash, were acquired by PaysafeCard.
+In 2013, it was acquired by the digital wallet provider Skrill.
+In 2015 the Skrill Group was acquired by the Optimal Payments Group, a global online payment processing provider regulated in the United Kingdom.
+Optimal Payments subsequently rebranded as Paysafe.
+PaysafeCard continued to be a subsidiary brand of the Paysafe Group in its own right, alongside others like the digital wallets Skrill and Neteller.